-The University Chorale and Chamber singers present World O World, a wondrous concert celebrating togetherness from dawn til dusk.
+The University Chorale and Chamber singers present The Quiet Between, a wondrous concert celebrating togetherness from dawn till dusk.
 This concert features Fern Hill by John Corigliano, Luminous Night of the Soul by Ola Gjeilo, music by Brent Michael Davids, and a world premiere commission by Jennifer Lucy Cook.

 The University Chorale and Chamber singers perform as part of the Boston College Arts Festival.
 This concert features Fern Hill by John Corigliano, Luminous Night of the Soul by Ola Gjeilo, music by Brent Michael Davids, and a world premiere commission by Jennifer Lucy Cook.